DemocracyEarth/self/README.md

 ## Next Steps

-### Change Public key encrypt/decrypt
-* Replace public key encryption with signature or hashing, the idea is only private key owner related with public key can decrypt the message.

 ### Add login list
 * add a a list in the login tab that shows all the login attempts and the results.
 Track date and time.